 Author's Follow-up: January 14, 2024

 This is why it's often very difficult to discuss drug issues rationally, because folks do not admit that they're taking prohibition as a natural baseline.
 Magazines like Sci Am14 and Sci News15 help foster this kind of insincere argument by failing to add disclaimers to their many articles in which they pretend that outlawed substances do not exist.
-Take Laura Sanders' series in Sci News on what I call "Shock Therapy 2.0."
-Laura tells us how depression is a seemingly intractable problem for many -- but the question I have for Laura:
+Take Laura Sanders' series in Sci News on what I call 'Shock Therapy 2.0.'
+Laura tells us how depression is a seemingly intractable problem for many -- but the question I have for Laura is:

 Is depression an intractable problem per se, or is it intractable because we have outlawed almost every substance that could help the depressed?